 You do this by going along E. Harmon Avenue (the road on the south side of the resort), in a straight line for just about a mile even.
-On the way there are some nice hotels, (The Wyndam Grand Desert, the north side of the Signature at MGM Grand), some apartments, and even a medical center.
-Because E. Harmon is a pretty busy street,
+On the way there are some nice hotels, (The Wyndam Grand Desert, the north side of the Signature at MGM Grand), some apartments, a credit union, and even a medical center.

 Is it safe?
 That’s hard to say, because this is Las Vegas, and you never know what some drugged, or drunken crazed idiot is up to.
 Personally, I would not walk it.
 I wouldn’t walk it in the day, or night.
 Not for security reasons, but because it’s Las Vegas.